Panther Marching Band Audition Info

-Auditions for the 2014 Panther Marching Band Feature Twirler will be held on Saturday March 22nd, 2014, on the Eastern Illinois University's campus in Charleston, IL.
+Auditions for the 2017 Panther Marching Band Feature Twirler will be held in April, 2017 (date TBA), on the Eastern Illinois University's campus in Charleston, IL.
 Warm-ups will begin at 9:30am; the auditions will begin at 10am.
 Auditions are closed to the public, therefore parents and friends are not invited to observe.

 Musical media must be in either compact disc format or contained on an iPod.
 CD's are the preferred format.
 Please provide a backup of your music on a different media device in case there are technical difficulties.
 A sound system will be provided.
 Judging is based on the following: